bkanhu/bkanhu/README.md

 - 🤔 I’m looking for help with DSA😛.
 - 💬 Thinkng about purchasing a custom pc or a laptop or audio gear? feel free to ask me.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Sorry but, I hate Neomorphism UI design😑.
+- ⚡ Fun fact: I love taking picture of Night Sky.

 ### 📫 You can find me @